 \section{More Details of Rendering Engines and Data Resources}

 In this section, more information about the used rendering engines and data resources are detailed, with several high-quality examples illustrated in Fig. \ref{fig:all_dataset}.

 \textbf{Unreal Engine.} UE is a rendering engine capable of providing highly realistic interactive virtual environments.
 This platform has undergone five iterations, and each version features comprehensive and high-quality digital assets.
 In UE5, we meticulously select an official sample project named `City Sample', which provides us with a large urban scene covering $25.3 km^2$ and a smaller one covering $2.7 km^2$.
 These scenes include a variety of assets such as buildings, streets, traffic lights, vehicles, and pedestrians.
 Besides, in UE4, we prepare six more high-quality scenes.
 Specifically, there are two large scenes showcasing the central urban areas of Shanghai and Guangzhou, covering areas of $30.88 km^2$ and $58.56 km^2$, respectively.
-The remaining four scenes are selected from AerialVLN~\cite{aerialVLN}.
+The remaining four scenes are selected from AerialVLN~\citep{aerialVLN}.
 They have smaller areas for totally about $26.64 km^2$.
 These scenes encompass a wide range of architectural styles, including both Chinese and Western influences, as well as classical and modern designs.
 Additionally, the UE4 engine allows us to make adjustments in scene time to achieve different appearances of scenes under varying lighting conditions.